chicongpham235/devops-lab/log_archive_tool/README.md

 # Log Archive Tool

-A bash script to analyse basic server performance stats.
+A bash script to create an automatic log archive tool.

 ## Getting Started